manikandan-e/document/multi-host-postcode-gerrit.md

  - xyz.openbmc_project.State.Host3.Boot.PostCode

 ## phosphor-dbus-interfaces
-The new YAML file needs to create to handle Facebook specific implementation .
+The new YAML file needs to create to handle the Facebook platform specific implementation .

 The example as below,